 Isoflurane has been reported to interact with dry carbon dioxide absorbents to form carbon monoxide.
 In order to minimise the risk of formation of carbon monoxide in rebreathing circuits and the possibility of elevated carboxyhaemoglobin levels, carbon dioxide absorbents should not be allowed to dry out.

-6.3 Shelf life
+5.2 Shelf life

-Shelf life of the veterinary medicinal product as packaged for sale: 30 months Shelf life after first opening the immediate packaging: 3 months
+Shelf life of the veterinary medicinal product as packaged for sale: 3 years.

-6.4.
-Special precautions for storage
+5.3 Special precautions for storage